RepairUnit3k6/BitMap-font-creator---GoDot/README.md

 ![Icon](https://github.com/Garrom/BitMap-font-creator---GoDot/blob/master/Icon2.png)

 This is plugin for GoDot 3 game engine written in GDScript.
 Don't try to use it outside GoDot, It won't work.
+**Plugin is under MIT license.
+MIT license simply say "Do whatever you want, I don't care about yours copy of plugin"**

 How to use :